 Limonada Bar + Brunch – A cute spot in South Beach for brunch is Limonada.
 Limonada is a sports bar experience with cocktails, an all-day brunch menu, happy hour specials, drinking games, live music, and more.

 Mama’s Tacos – We were starving by the time we got to Miami so we went to Mama’s Tacos down the road from our hotel.
 We enjoyed chips and guac, margaritas and tacos.
-Everything was so good!
+Everything is delicious!

 Little Hen – My favorite place that we ate in Miami was Little Hen.
 It was so instagrammable, gave me all the Bridgerton vibes, and had great brunch options!
 I had a waffle and coffee and mom had coffee with french toast.
-We took a Lyft here and then walked to the Miami Design District.
 I 100% recommend going and making a reservation!

 Il Pastaiolo – We had the most amazing Italian food at Il Pastaiolo.
 Good bread, wine, pasta, you name it!
 The staff was also so fun and friendly and made you feel right at home.
 We sat on the patio and people watched while enjoying our dinner.